 [Return to top]

-3. What should I do if I receive a bill from a healthcare provider in which little to nothing was paid by the insurance company?
+4. I received a bill from a healthcare provider in which little to nothing was paid by the insurance company

 You can login to MyAccount to review or print the Explanation of Benefit (EOB) statement so that you can compare the EOB to the billing statement you received from the healthcare provider.
 Verify that all the PPO discounts, insurance payments, credits and adjustments have been applied to your bill.
 Next, you should review your Plan Brochure to determine if the claim was processed correctly by the Insurance Company in accordance with the W&M policy benefits and provisions.
-The W&M Plan has a policy deductible of $200 per person per policy year and an additional inpatient deductible of $250 per person per policy year that must be satisfied before benefits are payable by the Insurance Company.
-The Deductible is the amount of the covered medical expenses that must be paid first by the student before the Insurance Company will begin paying benefits.
+The W&M Plan has a policy deductible of $150 per person per policy year and an additional inpatient deductible of $250 per person per policy year that must be satisfied before benefits are payable by the Insurance Company.
+The Deductible is the amount of the covered medical expenses that must be paid FIRST by the insured student BEFORE the Insurance Company will begin paying benefits in accordance with the levels shown on the Schedule of Benefits.
 This may be why all or part of the bill is your financial responsibility rather than being paid by the Insurance Company.
-If there is an error in how the claim was processed, you should contact Customer Service at (800) 767-0700 Monday through Friday, 7AM- 7PM (Central Time) to file a appeal and request that they reprocess it in accordance with the W&M policy.
+If there is an error in how the claim was processed, you should contact Customer Service at (800) 767-0700 Monday through Friday, 7AM- 7PM (Central Time) to file a appeal and request that they reprocess the claim in accordance with the W&M policy.

 [Return to top]

-4. What should I do if I receive an Explanation of Benefits (EOB) on which benefits that I believe should be payable have been denied?
+5. I received an Explanation of Benefits (EOB) on which benefits that I believe should have been payable were denied

 [Return to top]

-5. Something has gone wrong during the medical billing/claims handling process and I need help to make sense of it.
-Who should I contact?
+6. Something has gone wrong during the medical billing/claims handling process and I need help to make sense of it.

-If you have logged into your UHCSR MyAccount and reviewed "My Claims" related to the healthcare services that I recently used, but I don't understand or know how to resolve the medical billing/claim issues, is help is available?
-First, you can contact the UHCSR Student Insurance Coordinator at W&M who is available to help.
-Or you can contact UHCSR Customer Service, firstname.lastname@example.org or (800) 767-0700 Monday - Friday, 7AM-7PM Central Time.
+If you have logged into your UHCSR MyAccount and reviewed "My Claims" related to the healthcare services that you recently used, but don't understand or know how to resolve the medical billing/claim issues, help is available.
+First, you can contact the on-campus UHCSR Student Insurance Coordinator who is available to help.
+Or you can contact UHCSR Customer Service, email@example.com or (800) 767-0700 Monday - Friday, 7AM-7PM Central Time.